d2l-ai/d2l-en/chapter_hyperparameter_optimization/sh-async.md

 This rule may lead to suboptimal promotions: configurations can be promoted to the next rung level, which in hindsight do not compare favourably against most others at the same rung level.
 On the other hand, we get rid of all synchronization points this way.
-In practice, these suboptimal promotions have only a modest impact on performance, because the ranking of hyperparameter configurations is often consistent across rung levels.
+In practice, such suboptimal initial promotions have only a modest impact on performance, not only because the ranking of hyperparameter configurations is often fairly consistent across rung levels, but also because rung grow over time and reflect the distribution of metric values at this level better and better.
 If a worker is free, but no configuration can be promoted, we start a new configuration with $r = r_{min}$.

-Figure :ref:`asha` shows the sheduling of the same configurations for ASHA.
-Once Trial-1 finishes, we collected the results of two trials (i.e Trial-0 and Trial-1) and immediately promote the better Trial (Trial-0) to the next rung level.
-After the Trial-0 finishes on Rung 1, we do not have yet enough trials yet that could be promoted to the next rung level.
-Hence, we continue with Rung 0 and evalaute Trial 3.
-At the moment Trial-3 finishes, Trial-2 is still pending.
-At this point we have 3 Trials evaluated on Rung-0 and one Trial evaluated already on Rung-1.
-Given that $\eta=2$, we cannot promote any new trial yet, assuiming that Trial-3 performs worse than Trial-0.
-However, once Trial-2 finishes, Trial-3 is promoted to the Rung-1.
-Afterwards, we collected 2 evaluatins on Rung-1, which means we can now promote Trial-0 to Rung-2.
-At the same time, Worker-1 continues with evaluating new trials (i.e Trial-5) on Rung-0.
+Figure :ref:`asha` shows the scheduling of the same configurations for ASHA.
+Once Trial-1 finishes, we collect the results of two trials (i.e Trial-0 and Trial-1) and immediately promote the better of them (Trial-0) to the next rung level.
+After Trial-0 finishes on rung 1, there are too few trials there in order to support a further promotion.
+Hence, we continue with rung 0 and evaluate Trial-3.
+Once Trial-3 finishes, Trial-2 is still pending.
+At this point we have 3 trials evaluated on rung 0 and one trial evaluated already on rung 1.
+Since Trial-3 performs worse than Trial-0 at rung 0, and $\eta=2$, we cannot promote any new trial yet, and Worker-1 starts Trial-4 from scratch instead.
+However, once Trial-2 finishes and scores worse than Trial-3, the latter is promoted towards rung 1.
+Afterwards, we collected 2 evaluations on rung 1, which means we can now promote Trial-0 towards rung 2.
+At the same time, Worker-1 continues with evaluating new trials (i.e., Trial-5) on rung 0.

 ![.](img/asha.svg)